Clever Single Sign-On - Overview

 🚧

-Before you get started, ensure that you do not have any existing Clever sessions in your browser.
-For the best experience, we recommend using a private/incognito browser.
+Before you start, make sure you do not have an existing Clever session in your browser.
+For the best experience, use a private or incognito browser window.

-Upon authentication, you will be redirected to a localhost address.
-You will see an authorization code appended in the browser URL bar.
+After authentication, Clever redirects you to a localhost address.
+The authorization code appears in the browser URL.

 An authorization code appended to a redirect URI.
-This represents the first step in the authorization grant flow of OAuth 2.0.
+This represents the first step in the authorization code flow.

 An authorization code appended to a redirect URI.
-This represents the first step in the authorization grant flow of OAuth 2.0.
+This represents the first step in the authorization code flow.

 Authorization: Basic " + Base64.encode(client_id + ":" + client_secret)